-Catego ry Arrested or Detained?
+Catego ory Arrested or Detained?
 Enter Residence Subject to Ordinary Procedures

-International Organizations International Organization Staff 3 Yes Yes
+International Organization Staff Yes Yes

-Diplomatic- Level Staff of Missions to International Organizations No 1 No
+ional ations Diplomatic- Level Staff of Missions to International Organizations No No

-Diplomatic Agent Yes Yes
+International Organizations Diplomatic Agent Yes Yes

-Diplomat Diplomatic Agent No 1 No
+Diplomatic Agent No No

-Member of Administrative and Technical Staff No 1 No
+and Te Member of Administrative and Technical Staff No No

-Service Staff 2 Yes Yes
+Service Staff Yes Yes

-Consular Career Consular Officers 2 No, except in the case of a felony and pursuant to a warrant Yes 4
+Career Consular Officers No, except in the case of a felony and pursuant to a warrant Yes

-Honorary Consular Officers Yes Yes
+Consular Honorary Consular Officers Yes Yes

-Consular Employees 2 Yes Yes
+Cons Consular Employees Yes Yes

 TECRO/TECO TECRO Designated Employee No No

 TECO Head/Deputy Head No, except in the case of a felony and pursuant to a warrant No

 TECO Designated Employee Yes Yes

-1 Reasonable constraints; however, may be applied in emergency circumstances involving self-defense, public safety, or the prevention of serious criminal acts.
-2 This table presents general rules.
-The employees of certain foreign countries may enjoy higher levels of privileges and immunities on the basis of special bilateral agreements.
+Reasonable constraints; however, may be applied in emergency circumstances involving self-defense, public safety, or the prevention of serious criminal acts.
+This table presents general rules.
+The employees of certain foreign countries may enjoy higher levels of privileges